derpston/Audi-radio-DIS-reader/README.md

 These pins produce digital signals at 5V.

 For the purpose of reading the DIS data sent by the radio, we can ignore pin 10, the DIS enable signal.
+This sends a high signal during transmission of DIS messages, and is low at all other times.

 The radio was removed from the car and powered from a 12V supply in a lab environment.
 On the lower 8-pin connector ("III") use pin 8 for GND and 7 for +12V.